stevef1uk/artificial_mind/docs/THINKING_MODE_README.md

 ## 📄 License

-This feature is part of the AGI system and follows the same license terms.
+This feature is part of the Artificial Mind system and follows the same license terms.